This article describes the recommended method to setup DNS for full-site acceleration when using the Highwinds CDN with an apex domain.

 As of June 2016 Easy DNS supports the creation of ANAME records on all service levels.

-The following Article will takes their customers through the step by step directions of creating ANAME records for their Apax domains.
+This article will take their customers through the step by step directions of creating ANAME records for their Apex domains.

 NS1 supports Alias records out of the box.
 NS1 Clients can simply select the alias from the record type drop down and set the Answer to their Secure CDN URL.